TOLL FREE: 1-866-611-2665

 A BCP MRI must be requested by a health care practitioner.
 If, after discussion with your doctor, a private BCP MRI is indicated as a best next course of action, your doctor will provide you with a requisition and preparation instructions for your exam.
 You will then be able to book the appointment.

-Once your images have been gathered, they will be sent to AMRA® for analysis.
-Once data processing with AMRA® is complete, it is verified by a Mayfair radiologist who will also review all acquired imaging and generate a report that will be sent to your referring doctor within five business days.
+Once your images have been gathered, they will be sent for analysis.
+Once data processing is complete, a Mayfair radiologist will review all acquired imaging and generate a report that will be sent to your referring doctor within five business days.

 This report will provide patient-specific body composition profile measurements and comparisons to reference data ranges, giving context to the results.
 Each measurement is visualized in a bar plot, where each patient’s information is presented in relation to the distribution within a body-size and sex-specific reference population.